bottlebird/sport_analytics-lasso-xgboost/README.md

 <p align="center">
 <img src="./img/1.a_1.png" width="400" align='middle'>
 </p>
+For the player's statistics during the season (lower-left box cluster), AtBat(the number of times at bat) and Hits (the number of hits) are highly correlated with Runs (the number of runs).
+For the player's statistics during the career (upper-right box cluster), all the predictors are highly correlated to each other.

+Considering the baseball's game rules, these observations are valid.

-The matrix above indicates that there are high correlations among the player’s performance records, such as the numbers of walks, RBI, runs, homeruns, hits, and at bat.
-Furthermore, the correlation is more prominent over the period of player’s career than the season, presumably due to the larger pool of samples.
-The two most highly correlated predictors to the salary are CRuns (Number of runs in the career) and CRBI (Number of runs enabled in the career).
-Although we can tell those two predictors have any sorts of relationship with the salary, it does not imply causation.
+If we look at the predictors that are correlated to the salary, CRuns (Number of runs in the career) and CRBI (Number of runs enabled in the career) show relatively high correlation.
+However, it does not imply causation.
 There are several possible explanations: (a) A influences B; (b) B influences A; and (c) A and B are influenced by one or more additional variables.
 <br /><br />
-Now let's look at the p-values of the predictors.
+Now let's look at the p-values of the predictors to understand the relationships between the salary and other predictors.

 ```bash
 lm.mod <- lm(Salary ~., data = hitters_num)